SUBSCRIBE FOR UPDATES!

 Best Young Artist

-Sportsman of the Year
+New England Music Hall of Fame Sportsman of the Year

-on started watching wrestling with his grandfather after moving to Puerto Rico for a few years at the age of 4.
+Don started watching wrestling with his grandfather after moving to Puerto Rico for a few years at the age of 4.
 He watched the World Wrestling Council (WWC) and wrestlers such as like Carlos Colon, TNT Aka Savio Vega, Ric Flair, and Miguel Perez wrestle.
-By the time he moved back to the
+By the time he moved back to

-Sportsman of the Year
+New England Music Hall of Fame Sportsman of the Year

+Don started watching wrestling with his grandfather after moving to Puerto Rico for a few years at the age of 4.
+He watched the World Wrestling Council (WWC) and wrestlers such as like Carlos Colon, TNT Aka Savio Vega, Ric Flair, and Miguel Perez wrestle.
+By the time he moved back to the states in 1986 he was hooked then, he would watch the World Wrestling Federation (WWF).
+That included Hulk Hogan, and Macho man Randy Savage.
+His mind was made up, he wanted to be a wrestler one day.
+Vega started amateur boxing at the age of 10.
+He figured that boxing would definitely help discipline him to achieve his dream of becoming a pro wrestler.
+Vega has been in the wrestling business for about 20 years now from his early beginnings at the age of 15.
+Vega started training in the Massachusetts area in June 1996 under local New England wrestler Mike Baker and many others.
 He eventually made his wrestling debut in late 1997 at the age of 16 years old.
 Throughout his career Vega has wrestled some of wrestling's biggest stars and WWE Hall of Famers such as, Mr USA Tony Atlas, The Bushwhackers, Tito Santana, Jim Duggan, and Sgt Slaughter.
 ECW stars Justin credible, Balls Mahoney, Sabu, Perry Saturn and a host of many others He has also strengthened his pro wrestling knowledge and performance skills by attending many training seminars hosted by Dr:Tom Prichard, Al Snow, Simon Dean Aka Mike Bucci.In 2005 Vega got his first opportunity to wrestle in Puerto Rico in one of the island's top promotions The IWA-PR [ International Wrestling Association-PR] having also the opportunity to learn from Bushwhacker Luke Williams and also someone that became influential and a friend later in his career Savio Vega.In 2007, Vega was called up for what would be his first appearance on WWE.

 He was part of a skit with the tag team Cryme Tyme at the world's most famous arena Madison Square Garden NYC.
 Vega has appeared in many other skits from 2007 till the current date for WWE Raw and Smackdown.
 In 2010 Vega appeared in telemundo's hit Spanish TV show Caso Cerrado alongside one of his mentors Savio Vega.
 He was ranked 2 years in a row in the PWI magazine top 500.
 PWI 500Pro Wrestling Illustrated 2011 463, PWI 500 Pro Wrestling Illustrated 2010 rank 467.
 And he was elected to the New England Pro Wrestling Hall of Fame in 2023.
+He is one of the head trainers now at Showcase Pro Wrestling SPW - Showcase Pro Wrestling Saturday Night’s Main Event will be back October 5th 2024 at Showcase Pro Wrestling Center (SPW) Training Center (126 Main Street Woonsocket) with a 7:07 Belltime & your Main Event will be One Half of the SPW Tag Team Champions Don Vega & Danny Cabral vs Sons of Liberty Champion AZ & Matt Michaelson

 Nancy Burns-Fusaro is a longtime writer for the Westerly Sun thewesterlysun.com